RagtagOpen/cta-aggregator-docs/source/includes/_events.md

 # Events

+An Event Resource is a top-level resource that represents a call to action that has a locaiton.

+kk

-An event resource contains the following attributes.
+ contains the following attributes.

 Name    | Type | Description
 --------- |  ----------- |  -----------